 Comprehensive coverage covers your vehicle, and sometimes other vehicles you may be driving, for losses resulting from incidents other than collision.
 The incidents listed on a comprehensive policy typically include your vehicle being stolen, damaged by flood, fire or animals.
 This type of coverage also comes with a deductible.

 There are other types of coverages that are available, and may be required depending upon your state's laws, such as: personal injury protection (PIP), uninsured motorist, underinsured motorist and medical payments.
-Visit our Learning Center to learn more about these types of auto insurance coverages.
+Visit our coverage definitions page to learn more about these types of auto insurance coverages.

 - Protect your investment in your automobile